 Connor D'Netto (b.
 1994) is a composer of contemporary classical music, described as "the model contemporary Australian composer" by ABC Classic FM.

 In 2017, Connor was selected for a fellowship with the prolific New York new-music collective Bang On A Can.
-As part, his music was featured at Bang On A Can's Summer Music Festival at the Massachusetts Museum of Contemporary Arts (MASS MoCA) in July, having travelled to the USA to take part in a three-week residency with the ensemble.
+As part, his music was featured at Bang On A Can's Summer Music Festival at the Massachusetts Museum of Contemporary Arts (MASS MoCA), having travelled to the USA to take part in a three-week residency with the ensemble.